 Like anything that is a tool for change, flexibility is key as a change agent or hypnotherapist.

-Some people will be so easy to guide into a hypnotic trance state that even just asking the person to close their eyes and relax is enough and they will be ‘off with the fairies’ (technical term).
+Some people will very easily go into a hypnotic trance state.
+Even just asking the person to close their eyes and relax is sometimes enough and they will be ‘off with the fairies’ (technical term).
 Clinical studies on fractionation and indeed any hypnosis technique tend to not allow for this flexibility.
 They try to isolate one aspect of a hypnosis session and study that with understandably varied results.

 Speak to any hypnotist who combines fractionation with other deepening hypnosis techniques however, and you will hear that the effect is greater than the sum of it’s parts.